Why Plan for Open Space & Recreation?

 SRPEDD is frequently a lead partner in the development of community Open Space & Recreation Plans, the seven-year documents that communicate local visions and values for improving open space and recreation areas for all residents, users, and ecological functions.
-Swansea's last plan was completed in 2002.
-SRPEDD is assisting the Town of Swansea in creating its 2023 - 2030 Open Space & Recreation Plan by centering the voices and perspectives of Town residents, helping to make this your plan.
+SRPEDD is assisting the City of Fall River in creating its 2025 - 2032 Open Space & Recreation Plan by centering the voices and perspectives of City residents, helping to make this your plan.

 These plans open the door to potential grant funding for project implementation, but are equally important for the community conversations and involvement that SRPEDD helps to facilitate as part of plan development.